tembo-io/website/docusaurus/blog/2024-02-01-sentence-transformers/index.md

 Generating embeddings is one thing, but conducting vector search requires many steps:

-* Transform, store and index existing data in a table
+* Transform, store, and index existing data in a table
 * Handle refreshes for any inserts or updates during the lifecycle of your application.
 * Transform raw text search queries into embeddings, using precisely the same transformer model.
 * And lastly, conduct a similarity search on the fly.